Zinc-30/notes/Knowledge Representation and Reasoning.md

   ["Probabilistic Programs: A New Language for AI"](http://youtube.com/watch?v=fclvsoaUI-U) by Noah Goodman `video`

 ----

-  ["How Does the Brain Do Plausible Reasoning"](http://bayes.wustl.edu/etj/articles/brain.pdf) by E.T.
-Jaynes `paper`

   ["What are probabilistic models of cognition?"](http://jhamrick.github.io/quals/responses/response1.pdf) by Jessica Hamrick `notes`